TomSoderling/dev-days-labs/HandsOnLab/README.md

 #### What's in the Branches?
-* master: this is Xamarin's "Start" solution + TODOs + commented out code for all the steps.
+* master: Fork from Xamarin + changes to "Start" solution: TODOs + commented out code for all the steps.
 * finished: what the lab looks like when it's finished.
 It's the master branch + all code un-commented + TODOs removed + 1st Bonus Take Home Challenges (Cognitive Services)